ebruchez/ebruchez.github.io/_posts/2022-04-19-typewriter-shipping.md

 ## Conclusion

 It was risky to do a first large shipment all in one go without much experience.
-I think that overall I got lucky but My next shipments will be better.
+I think that overall I got lucky but my next shipments will be better.
 Most of the machines arrived in good condition, including this beautiful 1946 Hermes Media:

 ![1946 Hermes Media after refurbishing](/assets/posts/shipping-typewriters/2x/IMG_4249.jpg){:standalone}